 A quick, little one today.

-If you’re a digital nomad (or an aspiring digital nomad…in which case, I highly recommend you read this post), Internet speeds are important.
+If you’re a digital nomad (or an aspiring digital nomad…), Internet speeds are important.

 Now, fast Internet may be something you take for granted – particularly if you live in North America or Europe.
 I for one have scarcely had a problem encountering a solid connection in my native country of Canada, whether in a coffee shop, a library or even the mall.

 Unfortunately, things aren’t so peachy in Latin America in this respect.
 While I haven’t been to any Latin American country where the Internet was so bad that I couldn’t work, there have been a few countries where I’ve wanted to pull my hair out.